UglyEgg/archarden/README.md

 ## Gotify connectivity

 Gotify is bound to `127.0.0.1:8090` by default so it is reachable locally or over an SSH tunnel (e.g., `ssh -L 8090:127.0.0.1:8090 user@server -p 2122`).
 No additional firewall rules are required in this mode.
 If you rebind Gotify to a non-loopback address, add the desired port (e.g., `8090/tcp`) to `config/firewall_allow.list` before running the hardener so UFW allows inbound access.

+## WireGuard access

+- WireGuard is provisioned at `wg0` with server address `10.66.66.1/24` and listen port `51820/udp`.
+Server keys live under `/etc/wireguard/keys/` (0600 root) and the config is at `/etc/wireguard/wg0.conf`.
+- Two peers are created automatically (`laptop`, `phone`) with fixed IPs `10.66.66.2/32` and `10.66.66.3/32`.
+Client configs are written to `/root/wireguard/clients/*.conf` (0600 root) and include the detected public IPv4 endpoint on port `51820`.
+- UFW opens `51820/udp` and additionally allows the NPM admin UI (`port 81/tcp`) and Uptime Kuma (`port 3001/tcp`) only on `wg0`, keeping them private.
+SSH remains reachable on the hardened SSH port (default `2122`) even if WireGuard is unavailable.

+## Uptime Kuma (VPN-only)

+- A rootless quadlet for podmin runs Uptime Kuma from `docker.io/louislam/uptime-kuma:2` with data in `/home/podmin/.local/share/uptime-kuma`.
+The service listens on `3001/tcp` and is intended to be accessed via WireGuard; UFW only permits it on `wg0`.
+- Quadlet auto-update metadata (`AutoUpdate=registry`) is set so `podman auto-update --dry-run` can report available images.

+## Gotify notifications and scheduled reports

+- Configure Gotify by editing `/etc/archarden/notify-gotify.env` (0600 root).
+Set `GOTIFY_URL`, `GOTIFY_TOKEN`, and optionally `GOTIFY_PRIORITY` (default 5).
+If the URL/token is empty, notification scripts exit quietly.
+- Daily OS update/vulnerability reports run via `archarden-os-report.timer` (03:15 local) and send combined `checkupdates` + `arch-audit` output to Gotify.
+- Weekly container update scans run via `archarden-container-scan.timer` (Sun 04:20 local) and send `podman auto-update --dry-run` results plus a short `podman ps` listing when updates/errors occur.

 ## Swap and zram checks